 Liberty STEAM Charter School fully subscribes to the principles of Equal Employment Opportunity.
-It is our policy to provide employment, compensation, and other benefits related to employment based on qualifications, without regard to race, color, religion, national origin, age, sex, veteran status, disability, or any other basis prohibited by federal, state or local law.
+It is our policy to provide employment, compensation, and other benefits related to employment based on qualifications, without regard to race, color, religion, pregnancy, sexual oreintation, , national origin, age, sex, veteran status, disability, or any other basis prohibited by federal, state or local law.
 In accordance with the requirements of the Americans With Disabilities Act, it is our policy to provide reasonable accommodation upon request during the application process to eligible applicants in order that they may be given a full and fair opportunity to be considered for employment.
 As an equal opportunity employer, we intend to comply fully with applicable federal and State employment laws and the information requested on this application will only be used for purposes consistent with those laws.
 Applications are only accepted for positions currently available and will only be considered for thirty (30) days from today's date or until the position applied for is filled, whichever first occurs.

-POSITION APPLIED FOR: DATE:
+POSITION APPLIE D FOR:

 Personal Data

-Name: Last Middle
+Name: Last First Middle

-Social Security Number:
+Social Security Nur nber:

-Street Address City Number y State Zip Code
+Street Address City State/Zip C

-Are you at least 18 years old ?
+Are you at least 18 years old?
 Yes No

-If not, state your age for child d labor law pu ırposes only:
+If not, state your ag e for child labor law pu rposes c only:

-Are there any days, shifts or hours you wi ll not work?
+Are there any days, shifts or hours you will not work?

-If yes, please explain:
+lf yes, please explai n:

-Are you available for out-of- town work?
-Yes No

 Will you and can you work overtime, if required?

 When are you available to start work?

-Have you taken any illegal drugs in the last 30-days?
-No How did you learn of our Company?
+Have you taken any illegal drugs in the e last 30-da ys?
+Yes No How did you learn of our Company?
 If referral, who were you referred by?
+Have you ever applied or worked here ebefore?
+Yes 1 No If yes, provide date: Are you legally authorized to work in t the United S tate? Ň Yes No Will you now or in the future require (e.g., H-1B visa status)?
+Yes sponsorship No o for er nploy ment visa status I, the undersigned applicant, do hereby the information provided by me for the employment is true and complete to the knowledge.
+I understand the results of process will be used to determine empl eligibility under Liberty STEAM Charter employment policies.
+I further understa false, misleading or incomplete answer statements or implications made by me with my application, or other required d the failure to disclose any relevant infor result in the denial of employment or ju discharge if discovered at a later date. purpose of e best of my this verification operation School's and that any s or in connection ocuments, cormation, sha on or II

+YES NO

-Have you ever applied or worked here before?
-Yes No If yes, provide date: Are you legally authorized to work in the United State?
-Yes No Will you now or in the future require sponsorship for employment visa status (e.g., H-1B visa status)?
-Yes No Note: The Federal Immigration and Reform and Control Act of 1986 requires that an INS Employment Eligibility Verification "Form I-9" be completed for every new hire and that within 3 business days of beginning work every new hire must present to the employer documentation establishing his/her identity and authorization for work.
+Note: The Federal Immigration and Reform and Control Act of 1986 requires that an INS Employment Eligibility Verification "Form I-9" be completed for every new hire and that within 3 business days of beginning work every new hire must present to the employer documentation establishing his/her identity and authorization for work.
 This federal requirement must be satisfied as a condition of employment.

 Have you been convicted of a felony within the last seven years?
 Yes No Date of Conviction: Note: Answering "yes" does not automatically exclude you from further consideration for the position.
 If yes, please explain in the Additional Comments section, including the penalty imposed.

 Have you been convicted within the last seven years of misappropriation of funds, embezzlement or other dishonest conduct, an offense involving the use of a weapon, physical assault or other violent crimes?
+Yes No

-Yes No If yes, please explain in the Additional Comments section.
+If yes, please explain in the Additional Comments section.
 Note: Answering "yes" does not automatically exclude you from further consideration for the position.